debrief/pepys-import/migrations/README.rst

 | An example can be found in :code:`migrations/sqlite_versions/2020-06-03_f103f27c4575_change_pennant_to_identifier_and_make_.py`.
 What you should do is as follows:

 - :code:`copy_from` post-hook will create all necessary tables.
 Copy the table that has a column change to :code:`upgrade()` and :code:`downgrade()` methods.
-- Remove the global class.
+- Remove the global class in the migration script.
 - Change the changed column name with the first argument in :code:`alter_column`.

+| **Note-6:** :code:`copy_from` post-hook runs for each migration script and therefore, it import many classes, methods that are not necessary for your specific migration script.
+| You can detect these unused imports using :code:`flake8` command and remove them.

 How to use it?
 (For Users)
 ---------------------------